Newest Initiative in Computer Information Systems

 - The Bachelor of Science in Cyber Forensics and Information Security program combines the disciplines of technology, business, organizational behavior, and law to uniquely prepare information professionals for an increasingly dangerous cyber world!

-- To meet the competitive needs of business and intelligence needs of the government, the Bachelor of Science in Competitive Intelligence Systems combines 10 prescribed computer courses including operating systems, web development, systems analysis, network technology, network security, database management, project management and competitive intelligence.
+- To meet the competitive needs of business and intelligence needs of the government, the Bachelor of Science in Data Analytics combines 10 prescribed computer courses including operating systems, web development, systems analysis, network technology, network security, database management, project management and competitive intelligence.
 Students then select four courses in more specialized areas such as cyber-law, data warehousing, data mining, knowledge management, strategic planning, risk mitigation, and threat and vulnerability analysis.

 The Computer and Information Systems minor is designed to allow students in majors other than Information Sciences or Computer Information Systems to understand core computer concepts and decision support tools which complement their understanding of their own major field to apply computer related decision concepts to that field.